 What are House Crickets?

-- Color: Yellowish brown with 3 dark cross bands on head
+- Color: Yellowish brown with 3 dark brown or black cross bands on head

 - Legs: 6

 - Antennae: Yes

 “I called Pest Management Systems, Inc. requesting information about pest services concerning a particular insect I was seeing in my rental property.
 The receptionist was very knowledgeable concerning the insect with regards to how they breed and their season for egg hatching.
 She also advised me of alternative approaches to handle the situation.
 I really appreciate the fact that Pest Management Systems, Inc. did not attempt to sell a service that probably would not have provided the results I wished (like other popular pest control companies in my area attempted to do).
 I will definitely consider Pest Management Systems, Inc. in the near future. ”

 Signs of an Infestation

 Homeowners will often hear the crickets chirping without seeing the crickets themselves.
 They are drawn to warm, moist environments within structures like crawl spaces.

 Removal of crickets and their eggs with a vacuum is an effective management method.
 The most effective way to get rid of crickets and prevent future infestations is to reduce areas of moisture in and around your home and within the crawl space.
 Mow the lawn, weed plant beds and move woodpiles away from the structure.
 Provide adequate ventilation in crawl spaces, basements, etc. It is also important to seal possible points of entry for house crickets around the house, including window and door frames and holes in masonry.